jchancellor-ms/temp-avm-afd/_header.md

-# terraform-azurerm-avm-template
+# terraform-azurerm-avm-res-network-frontdoor

-This is a template repo for Terraform Azure Verified Modules.
+This is a repository for creating Azure Front Door CDN profile resources and includes multiple submodules for configuring AFD endpoints, domains, origin groups, rule-sets, and tunnel policies.